Text to Speech Button

 5. Local hospitals and birth centers: Many hospitals and birth centers offer childbirth education classes, tours of the facilities, and other resources for expectant parents.
 These resources can help you to feel more comfortable and prepared for your pregnancy, labor, and delivery experience.
 Some hospitals and birth centers even offer postpartum education and breastfeeding classes.

-How To Find Birth Classes And Professionals In Your Area?
+How To Find Birth Classes And Professionals In Your Area

 1. Ask Your Healthcare Provider: Your healthcare provider, whether you are primarily working with an obstetrician, a midwife, or a family doctor, is a great resource for finding birth classes and other support professionals in your area.
 These individuals may have a list of recommended childbirth classes or contact information for suggested doulas that they have worked with in the past.
 And they may also be able to provide you with information about local hospitals and/or birth centers.